 What is COPD?

-The term COPD is applied to a variety of lung diseases that are characterized by impairment in the ability to blow air out of the lungs (as measured by lung function testing, or "PFT’s").
-The major individual diseases included in this group are chronic bronchitis and emphysema.
+The term COPD is applied to a variety of lung diseases that are characterized by impairment in the ability to blow air out of the lungs (as measured by lung function or pulmonary function testing.
+The major individual diseases included in this group are chronic bronchitis, emphysema and sometimes asthma with permanent damage.
 COPD is a major cause of serious illness in the U.S., and more than 15 million Americans are affected.
-Cigarette smoking accounts for 80-90% of the risk of developing COPD, although a very small number of patients have a genetic form of emphysema (called a 1-antitrypsin deficiency).
+Cigarette smoking accounts for 80-90% of the risk of developing COPD, although a very small number of patients have a genetic form of emphysema called alpha 1-antitrypsin deficiency.
 Because not everyone who smokes develops COPD, other less well-defined genetic and environmental factors probably also determine a person’s likelihood of developing COPD with smoking.